elpop/melate/README.md

                 melate.pl -l melate -c 20 -t

-                you can make a bash script to send the print output to file
+                you can write a bash script to send the print output to file:

                     #!/bin/bash
                     PRODUCT="melate revancha revanchita retro"